BundleRec/bundle_recommendation/README.md

 | Density of User-Bundle Interactions | 0.11% | 0.10% | 0.11% |

 ### 6. Descriptions of Data Files
+Under the 'dataset' folder, there are three domains, including clothing, electronic and food.
+Each domain contains the following 9 data files.

 <p align="center">Table 4: The descriptions of the data files.</p>